digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 [Terraform](https://www.terraform.io) is one of the most popular tools to write infrastructure as code using declarative configuration files.
 You can write concise descriptions of resources using blocks, arguments, and expressions.

-[Flux](https://fluxcd.io) is used for managing the continuous delivery of applications inside the DOKS cluster and enable GitOps.
+[Flux](https://fluxcd.io) is used for managing the continuous delivery of applications inside a DOKS cluster and enable GitOps.
 The built-in [controllers](https://fluxcd.io/docs/components) help you create the required GitOps resources.

 This tutorial will guide you on how to use [Flux](https://fluxcd.io) to manage application deployments on a DigitalOcean Kubernetes(DOKS) cluster in a GitOps fashion.
 Terraform will be responsible with spinning up the DOKS cluster as well as Flux.
 In the end, you will also tell Flux to perform a basic deployment of the BusyBox Docker application.